HM Prison Wormwood Scrubs

-HM Prison Wormwood Scrubs (nicknamed "The Scrubs") is a Category B men's local prison, located in the White City area of the London Borough of Hammersmith and Fulham in West London, England.
+HM Prison Wormwood Scrubs (nicknamed "The Scrubs") is a Category B men's local prison, located in the White City area of the London Borough of Hammersmith and Fulham in West London, England, nearby Wormwood Scrubs open space.
 The prison is operated by His Majesty's Prison Service.

 History

 The prison lies at the southern end of the ancient park of the same name.
 The area is first mentioned in 1189 as Wormhold Scrubs (lit. 'shrubland [by] snake-forest').
 The name was later corrupted to "wormwood", referring to the herb Artemisia absinthium, traditionally used as a herb for the treatment of parasitic worms.

 19th century

 The initial steps in the winter of 1874 involved the construction of a small prison made of corrugated iron and a temporary shed to serve as a barracks for the warders.
 Nine specially picked prisoners, all within a year of release, completed the buildings, after which 50 more prisoners were brought to erect a second temporary prison wing.
 Building then began on the permanent prison, with bricks being manufactured on site.

 By the summer of 1875, enough bricks had been prepared to build the prison's first block and its ground floor was finished as winter began.
 Construction was completed in 1891.
 The designer was Sir Edmund Frederick Du Cane, who gave his name to the prison's road.